atdd-bdd/GherkinExecutorForJava/miscellaneous.md

 - Separates logical tests from implementation in code

 - Promotes writing tests.
-Tabular notes on a blackboard can easiliy convert into a test.
+Tabular notes on a blackboard can easily convert into a test.

 - Promotes DDD.
 Domain types show up in the feature file.